spardkar/Tower-DH_RH/README.md

 Tower disaster recovery:

 Tower disaster recovery play book is used for restoring configuration incase AWX instance is lost.
-The play book gets configuration from config folder for each role and execute them sequentially.
+The Ansible play book gets configuration from config folder for each role and execute them sequentially.

 Main play book